YouPers/yp-backend/README.md

     http -v GET localhost:8000/activities
     http -a username:password -v POST localhost:8000/users username=newusername password=newpassword fullname=Reto Blunschi

-### Continuous Deployment to Heroku:

-CircleCI automatically deploys this project to the respective server instance, depending on the branch being built

-Heroku uses:

-- "ci" environmont (see config.js) for the master branch, deploys to https://cimaster.youpers.com
-- "uat" environment (see config.js) for the uat branch, deploys to https://uat.youpers.com

 ## Logging and Debugging

 The backend server uses the restify/bunyan integration for logging.
 These logs provide information that